AutoScheduleJS/queries-scheduler/README.md

 operations:
 - place potentials with most pressure.
 - When all possible queries are placed and some potentials are left, throw exception.
-New provider query is pushed.
+New provider query is pushed (send needer id so provider query can have a direct dependency).
 Can now be placed thanks to user state potential.
 - two ways to provide: provider depends on needed task; needed task depends on provider.
 - tasks with zero potential have pressure of -1 instead of +Infinity.
 - task potential = intersection of query potential (internal constraints) + query dependencies + user state potential + materials.